sdruskat/2019-09-30-allianz-ag-software-publikationen/die-hard-derse19.md

 ## Identifiers might change

-- Each node in the graph has an URI and internal identfier
+- Each node in the graph has a URI and an internal identfier
 - Matches are lists of URIs and additional names for the label the match refers to
-- A match is only the same, if all URIs are the same
+- A match [for a query] is only the same if all URIs are the same

 . . .